A Strategic Traffic Ticket Defense After Getting Caught Speeding

 - Driving on a narrow/winding road

-- When dangers to pedestrians exist i.e. bad weather
+- Driving when dangers to pedestrians exist (such as bad weather)

 Defending Your Charge

-In order for the prosecution to obtain a conviction for speeding, it must be shown that the speed limit posted on the sign was in accordance with the state statute regulating speed.
+For the prosecution to obtain a conviction for speeding, it must be shown that the speed limit posted on the sign was in accordance with the state statute regulating speed.
 One very common defense to a speeding ticket is for a criminal defense attorney to show that the state, county, or municipality never approved the speed limit on the sign.
-If a New Jersey Speeding Ticket Attorney is successful in demonstrating this deviation, the speeding charges must be dropped.
-That is one reason why it is so important to have an experienced New Jersey Speeding Ticket Lawyer.

 Points And Fines If Convicted

-It is important to know how many points you have on your license because if you reach 12 points on your license, it can be suspended.
-Therefore, it is very important that you consult with an experienced New Jersey Speeding Ticket Attorney before pleading guilty to a ticket.
+If you reach 12 points on your license in New Jersey, it can be suspended.
+Therefore, it is very important that you consult with a speeding ticket attorney before pleading guilty to a ticket.

 - More than 1-14 mph over the speed limit = 2 points

 - Going 15 to 29 mph over the speed limit: 4 points

 - More than 30 mph over the speed limit = 5 points

 In addition to receiving one of the tickets above, you can also receive a Reckless Driving ticket if the officer believes that your speed was so high that it became reckless.
 A ticket for reckless driving carries 5 additional points on your license if convicted.
 This additional charge often occurs when an individual is driving over 30 mph higher than the speed limit or over 90 mph.

 In addition to the points you may obtain on your license if you are convicted of speeding, you must also pay a fine.
 Under certain circumstances, the fines that attach to speeding tickets can be doubled.
 These circumstances are as follows:

-- A driver is driving at least 20 MPR over the speed limit.
+- A driver is driving at least 20 MPH over the speed limit.

-- A driver is speeding where the limit is 65 MPR
+- A driver is speeding where the limit is 65 MPH

 - A driver is speeding in a construction area